crawl-space/content-set-packer/FORMAT.md

 This document details how the format is stored.
-For details on how to create the structures that will populate this data format, and how to create the structures from this format, please see ALGORITHM.md
+For details on how to create the structures that will populate this data format, and how to create the structures from this format, please see the included source code (sorry!)

 Data is stored in network byte order.
 The format consists of 2 sections.
 Both sections represent huffman trees ordered by weight, from least to most